 ECG and multimodal research

-based on ECG data can‘t tell us whether the arousal was due to positive or negative
+Of course, data based on heart rate alone offers valuable insights into nonconscious arousal in response to emotionally loaded stimulus material.
+However, data solely based on ECG data can‘t tell us whether the arousal was due to positive or negative stimulus content.

 Why?
 The change in heart rate is in fact identical.
-Both positive and negative stimuli
+Both positive and negative stimuli can result in an increase in arousal triggering changes in heart rate.

 ECG and Eye Tracking